 Graduation requirements: Students must earn 4 or more credits in English.
-Of these 4 credits, 1 credit must be earned in Freshman English (Traditional or Honors), 1 credit must be earned in American Literature and Composition (Traditional or Honors) taken in grades 10, 11, or 12 and 1 credit in Power of Language or AP Language and Composition in the Junior year, and 1 credit must be earned in American Literature and Composition (Traditional or Honors) taken in grades 10, 11, or 12.
+Of these 4 credits, 1 credit must be earned in Freshman English (Traditional or Honors), 1 credit must be earned in American Literature and Composition (Traditional or Honors) taken in grades 10, 11, or 12, and 1 credit in Power of Language or AP Language and Composition in grade 11.
 The English Department strongly recommends that students distribute the 4 credits by earning 1 credit per year.
 Reading, writing, listening, speaking, and viewing are emphasized in all English courses.